markkampe/Operating-Systems-Reading/README.md

    - workingsets.html ... a discussion of the performance risks associated with demand paging and the use of working sets to address them.

-My file system descriptions:
- - BSD/bsd.html ... an overview of the (relatively original) 4BSD Fast File system,
-   interesting for (head-motion optimizing) cylinder clusters, symbolic links, and long file names.
-   - the FREEBSD sub-directory includes copies of (open source) header files for the basic file system data structures.
- - BSD/EXT3.html ... an overview of the (much newer) Linux EXT3 file system.
- - DOS/dos.html ... an overview of the (original and extended) DOS FAT file systems, interesting for its simplicity, and very different approaches to directory structure and block allocation.
-   - the OPENSOLARIS sub-directory includes a copy of an (open source) header file for the FDISK table (used by many operating systems) to partition disks.
- - MVS/mvs.html ... an overview of the (venerable) IBM System/360 file systems,
-   interesting for their support of large contiguous extents.
- - VSAM/vsam.html ... an overview of the (only slightly less ancient) IBM VSAM file structure, interesting as a (simple but crude) illustration of how to indexed key-structured data.

 Peter Reiher's articles:
  - Reiher/Security_introduction.pdf ... an introduction to the basic goals of the security mechanisms to be supported by an operating system, and the basic